namitdeb739/tp/docs/UserGuide.md

 Details:

-* Only the `unarchive` command works on the tenants in the unarchived list
+* Only the `unarchive` command works on the tenants in the archived list

 ### Unarchiving a tenant: `unarchive`